Neil Hamilton (politician): Television appearances

 On 9 May 1997, Hamilton and his wife appeared on the current affairs satire quiz programme Have I Got News for You.
 The episode was recorded one week after Hamilton lost his seat.
 Angus Deayton, the presenter of the panel game, wore a white suit instead of his usual brown one.
 This was a humorous reference to Martin Bell, who wore just such a suit throughout the 1997 general election campaign.
 As a further taunt, at the end of the show, the Hamiltons were handed their "fee" in brown envelopes.
 At one point Hamilton quipped: "I've found it's much better making political jokes than being one."

 On 30 March 2000, Hamilton appeared on Da Ali G Show on Channel 4, for a satirical comedic interview when he was seen to be sharing what appeared to be a marijuana joint with the comedian Sacha Baron Cohen's "Ali G" character.

 In 2001 Hamilton appeared on When Louis Met..., a documentary by Louis Theroux, during which he described himself and his wife as "professional objects of curiosity".

 Since then, the Hamiltons have appeared in pantomimes, television chat shows, and programmes such as The Weakest Link, Who Wants to Be a Millionaire? and Ready Steady Cook.
 He appeared on a celebrity edition of Mastermind on Boxing Day 2004.
-He appeared on stage in The Rocky Horror Show wearing six-inch stiletto heels, a basque, suspenders and stockings, however he declined to appear on "Big Brother" or "Celebrity Wife Swap."
+He appeared on stage in The Rocky Horror Show wearing six-inch stiletto heels, a basque, suspenders and stockings; however, he declined to appear on Big Brother or Celebrity Wife Swap.

 In 2005, Hamilton appeared on the Johnny Vegas show 18 Stone of Idiot, where he danced in a perspex box whilst Vegas and a member of the public poured buckets of fish over his head.

-Due to his television appearances, The Guardian described him as "an all-purpose Z-list celebrity".
+Because of his television appearances, The Guardian described him as "an all-purpose Z-list celebrity".

 Political ideology

-Hamilton argued for the individual's right to smoke.
-He was the only member in committee to oppose the Conservative government's bill to outlaw trafficking in human organs.
+Hamilton was the only member in a committee to oppose the Conservative government's bill to outlaw trafficking in human organs.
 In April 1986, Hamilton was one of ten MPs to vote against the government on an EEC bill.
 Hamilton was a member of the "No Turning Back group", advocating Thatcherite policies.

 In November 1989, Hamilton won the Spectator parliamentary wit of the year award.
 He jokingly remarked that when told of winning the award, he thought it was for being the "Twit of the year".

 Hamilton's comments are frequently controversial.
 During a debate about amputees he said that Frank Dobson "does not have a leg to stand on".
 (January 1987).
 To Jeremy Corbyn, he suggested that "some of [his] IRA friends could be used to get rid of pensioners by shooting them"—also in 1987.